Please watch the following video for the latest update to our reopening plan.

 What about other Mercy ministry programming?

-- While our staff will be working remotely, they will continue to operate on a normal schedule, Monday – Thursday, 8:30 am – 5 pm.
-The church office itself will be closed.
-If you need to reach someone and don’t have their email, you can find their emails by clicking their picture on THIS page or you can email email@example.com and we’ll get it forwarded to the right person.
+While our staff will be working remotely, they will continue to operate on a normal schedule, Monday – Thursday, 8:30 am – 5 pm.
+The church office itself is closed.
+If you need to reach someone and don’t have their email, you can find their emails by clicking their picture on This page or you can email firstname.lastname@example.org and we’ll get it forwarded to the right person.

 What if I need help?

-- We recognize this crisis could bring hardship on some of our members.
-If you are in need of financial assistance, struggling with sickness, or need help of any kind …please contact us at firstname.lastname@example.org, 980-288-8239, or your Community Group leader for help.
+We recognize this crisis could bring hardship on some of our members.
+If you are in need of financial assistance, struggling with sickness, or need help of any kind, please contact us at email@example.com, 980-288-8239, or contact your Community Group leader for help.